sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 ```

 Notes:

 * Don't type the `>>>`. (`>>>` is to Python as `$` is to bash.)
 * The `turtle.Turtle()` line will cause a white window to appear in front of the terminal window.
 Since you'll need to switch back to the terminal window to continue interacting with the Python prompt, you can close the white window.

-To verify that Atom is installed, run
+To verify that Atom is installed, run:

 ``` bash
 $ atom